Scientist Visa Sponsorship Jobs in Oklahoma

 Which companies sponsor visas for scientists in Oklahoma?

 Energy companies like Devon Energy and Phillips 66, federal contractors supporting NOAA and the FAA, and research universities such as the University of Oklahoma and Oklahoma State University are among the employers that have sponsored work visas for scientists in Oklahoma.
-Government research facilities and environmental consulting firms operating in the state also have a track record of filing H-1B petitions for scientific roles.
+Government research facilities and environmental consulting firms operating in the state also have a track record of filing H-1B visa petitions for scientific roles.

 Which visa types are most common for scientist roles in Oklahoma?

 The H-1B is the most common visa for scientist positions in Oklahoma, as most research and applied science roles qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
 Scientists employed directly by federal agencies may work under different authorization pathways.
-Those with exceptional records in their field sometimes pursue the O-1A, while researchers at universities may have access to J-1 exchange visitor status.
+Those with exceptional records in their field sometimes pursue the O-1A, while researchers at universities may have access to J-1 visa exchange visitor status.

 Which cities in Oklahoma have the most scientist sponsorship jobs?